greenelab/snorkeling/README.md

 ## Installing/Setting Up The Conda Environment

 Snorkeling uses [conda](http://conda.pydata.org/docs/intro.html) as a python package manager.
 Before moving on to the instructions below, please make sure to have it installed.
-[Download conda here!!](https://www.continuum.io/downloads) Also, make sure to clone the snorkel repository found [here](https://github.com/HazyResearch/snorkel).
+[Download conda here!!](https://www.continuum.io/downloads)

-Once everything has been installed and cloned, type following command in the terminal:
+Once everything has been installed, type following command in the terminal:

 ```bash
 conda env create --file environment.yml
 ```

-After everything has been isntalled, activate  the environment by using the following command:
+You can activate the environment by using the following command:

 ```bash
 source activate snorkeling
 ```

-_Note_: If you want to leave the environment enter the following command:
+_Note_: If you want to leave the environment, just enter the following command:

 ```bash
 source deactivate